+CLASSIFICATION

-Classification Regression Based on a customer's spending patterns, can we predict when they might seek a credit card or line of credit product?
-Given historic information about roads where there are a high number of accidents, can we predict risks for new roads being designed?
+Based on a customer's spending patterns, can we predict when they might seek a credit card or line of credit product?

 With enough examples of MRI scans that show both benign and malignant tumours, can we predict whether other scans are indicative of future health risks?

+REGRESSION

+Given historical information about roads with a high number of accidents, can we predict risks for new roads being designed?

 Based on past precipitation data and current conditions, how likely is it to rain in the next 24 hours?

-Unsupervised Machine Learning
+UNSUPERVISED MACHINE LEARNING

-If you've ever observed that certain online services (video/music streaming, online shopping, etc.) are really good at predicting what you might like, listen to or buy next, you've seen the impacts of unsupervised learning.
+If you've ever observed that certain online services (video/ music streaming, online shopping, etc.) are really good at predicting what you might like, listen to or buy next, you've seen the impacts of unsupervised learning.

 Unsupervised learning seeks to uncover structure in large data sets.
-Quite often, this means looking for patterns in that data, or looking for a "needle in a haystack" (something that doesn't look or behave like the rest of the data).
+Quite often, this means looking for patterns in that data or looking for a "needle in a haystack" (something that doesn't look or behave like the rest of the data).

-The core difference between the data used for unsupervised learning versus for supervised learning is that the data is unlabelled.
+The core difference between the data used for unsupervised learning versus supervised learning is that the data is unlabelled.
 If we look at the example of housing data, imagine there was no pricing information in the table.
 Instead, unsupervised learning (given a lot more data) in this case might help uncover that most houses over 2,000 square feet tend to have four or more bathrooms.

 This example grossly oversimplifies the power of unsupervised learning.
-If you imagine that rather than four features and five rows of data, you had 40 features and 5,000,000 rows of data, suddenly finding patterns in that data less far less obvious.
+If you imagine that rather than four features and five rows of data, you had 40 features and 5,000,000 rows of data, suddenly finding patterns in that data is far less obvious.
 That's the power of unsupervised learning.